2StepsFr0mHell/playground-wuj99giv/tuto.md

 Let's look into idea #3 then.
 At least, my code is cleaner and I know how to output multiple commands in one turn.

 So, until now, I only focused on some entities.
 Now, I need to focus on the map, here, a graph.
 Let's store the distances between factories during the first turn (since it's given before the `while` loop).
-I use a Map of Maps in Java.
+I'm using a `Map` of `Map` in Java.

-I'm adding a bit of logic before my loop to output my commands to get the closest enemy (or neutral) factory which produces cyborgs, and this for each of my factory.
+I'm adding a bit of logic before my loop to output the commands to get the closest enemy (or neutral) factory which produces cyborgs, and this for each of my factories.

 It's simply done with 2 `for` loops.

 After a few minutes of coding, I submit again!
 Wood 1, here I come 🎊

 And it seems this code is good enough to even be promoted to the Bronze league.
-Not even 100 lines of code of Java.
+Not even 100 lines of code of Java!

 _Don't worry if you miss some Wood rules, you can quickly scan the statement to check for the new rules in the updated statement._

-## What's next?
+# What's next?

 My advice is to continue iterating.
 Just continue implementing the simplest ideas you can find to improve your bot's decision making.